ambroseus/why-monorepo/quotes.md

 #### Tooling
 The simplification of navigation and dependencies makes it much easier to write tools.
 Instead of having tools that must understand relationships between repositories, as well as the nature of files within repositories, tools basically just need to be able to read files (including some file format that specifies dependencies between units within the repo).

+#### Cross-project changes
+With lots of repos, making cross-repo changes is painful.
+It typically involves tedious manual coordination across each repo or hack-y scripts.
+And even if the scripts work, there's the overhead of correctly updating cross-repo version dependencies.
+Refactoring an API that's used across tens of active internal projects will probably a good chunk of a day.
+Refactoring an API that's used across thousands of active internal projects is hopeless.

+With a monorepo, you just refactor the API and all of its callers in one commit.
+That's not always trivial, but it's much easier than it would be with lots of small repos.
+I've seen APIs with thousands of usages across hundreds of projects get refactored and with a monorepo setup it's so easy that it's no one even thinks twice.

+Most people now consider it absurd to use a version control system like CVS, RCS, or ClearCase, where it's impossible to do a single atomic commit across multiple files, forcing people to either manually look at timestamps and commit messages or keep meta information around to determine if some particular set of cross-file changes are “really” atomic.
+SVN, hg, git, etc solve the problem of atomic cross-file changes; monorepos solve the same problem across projects.

 ### Costs and trade-offs
 - Tooling investments for both development and execution;
 - Codebase complexity, including unnecessary dependencies and difficulties with code discovery; and